trustoverip/utility-foundry-wg/workflow/stories/kob.md

 ### Pertinent Concepts

 * Jurisdiction: The public identity utility will be focused in a particular jurisdiction, the city of Kochi.
-* Low cost: The utility wishes to have the ability where the stakeholders can host their nodes with a bare minimum cost.
+* Low cost: The utility aims to bring down the cost to be incurred by the stake holders for hosting a node to the possible minimum
 * Community cloud: The utility will also have a community cloud where service providers can host their services and other participants can avail them.
+* Service Providers - The service providers will define and validate implementation of digital identity services as well as host their services in the community cloud.

 ### Stakeholders / Persona